henryjameslau/henryjameslau.github.io/resources.md

 ## General

 - [ONS style guide on data visualisation](http://style.ons.gov.uk/category/data-visualisation/) - Starting point for principles behind data visualisation.
+- [Visual Vocabulary](https://ft-interactive.github.io/visual-vocabulary/) Guide to what chart you should use depending on the relationship you want to show.

 ## Prototyping
+Tools you can use to drag and drop, or copy and paste your data to sketch it out.
 - [Chartbuilder](https://quartz.github.io/Chartbuilder/)
 - [RawGraphs](http://app.rawgraphs.io/)